 Cambridge’s undergraduate BA in Law offers an opportunity to apply to take part in their Erasmus+ program, allowing you to study law in France, Germany, the Netherlands and Spain for a year.

 And alternatively, the University of Oxford offers:

-Oxford’s BA in Law with Law Studies in Europe allows you to study a foreign legal system at one of Oxford’s partner universities in either France, Germany, Italy, Spain or the Netherlands.
+Oxford’s BA in Law with Law Studies in Europe allows you to study law abroad at one of Oxford’s partner universities in either France, Germany, Italy, Spain or the Netherlands.

 Cambridge has 29 undergraduate colleges, and Oxford has 30.
 It is important to have a look at the university undergraduate prospectuses in order to assess whether you want to apply to a specific college, and if so, which one.